 While Apple has yet to officially confirm that the AirTags are in development, we’ve seen enough leaks this year to assume that an Apple tracking accessory is on its way.
 Back in April, we saw Apple accidentally leak the AirTags itself in the beta code for an iOS update.
 The company has also published and pulled a video that specifically referenced the device, making it clear that Apple has been struggling to keep the release under wraps.

 If you’re still not convinced, Apple has also filed a patent for a suspiciously AirTag-like device in the past, which you can read below:

 “Systems of radio frequency identification (RFID systems); radio frequency (RFID) labels, RFID tags, where RFID tags are in form of cards, tags or key rings; RFID markers, RFID bracelets, RFID rings, RFID disks, RFID labels, RFID stickers, RFID stamps, RFID printed circuits, RFID boles, RFID ear tags, RFID plastic or glass flasks, RFID keys, flexible cases, also in uncased version or in other types of cases, including with graphic image; readers; smart cards (integrated circuit cards); chips (integrated circuits), namely, RFID cards; computer software, recorded, including software for issue and control of RFID tags.”

-Apple AirTag release date: When are the AirTag out?
+When are the AirTags coming out?

-Apple AirTag price: How much will the AirTag cost?
+How much will the AirTags cost?